TERMZL0ckd0wn/ReiOS/README.md

 # ReiOS

-A ( NOT COMPLETE ) Linux Distrobution for beginners and experts
+A ( NOT COMPLETE ) Linux Distrobution for everyone who just started transitioning from Windows to linux and just wants an OS that just works well.

 ## Why ReiOS?

-Because I was inspired for making an actual opperating system that just works on any hardware that is available today and make sure everyone understands and use the OS as a daily driver. idk maybe I'm dreaming this too much.
+This distrobution is just a hobby project because i just wanted a linux distro that just works in every hardware.

 ## What is this distro based out of?
-I've not decided on this yet so maybe you should give me suggestions?

-## IDC ALL ABOUT THIS BULLSH1T!
-JUST TELL ME THE F#CKING FEATURES!?!!
-DAMN!
-CALM DOWN!
-So I've been thinking about to add:
+I've not decided to use the OG Debian.
+Debian just works with all kinds f hardware but the installer and the way it installes packages by using the terminal is not beginner-friendly so thats why I choose Debian.

+## Features

 #### - Clean/Similar UI/UX for people who is transitioning to Linux
 #### - Preinstalled office suite that is very similar to MS Office ( WPS Office for Linux? )
-#### - An appstore that can easily be understood ( NOOBS WITHOUT KNOWING HOW TO USE THE TERMINAL. )
+#### - An appstore that can easily be understood.
-#### - Add a One-Click Windows Application support ( WITH ROBLOX INSTALLER! )
+#### - Add a One-Click Windows Application support.
 #### - Integrate NVIDIA PROPRIERTARY Driver bullcrap ( NVIDIA, F#CK YOU! -Linus Torvalds )

-## NOW WHAT IS YO B1TCH A$$ DOING NOW
+## List

 #### [x] Finding the best base distrobution
 #### [ ] LEARN how to make UI apps using flutter
 #### [x] Creating some concepts in mind
+#### [ ] Design the os's logo